javierarce/toolbox/README.md

 > This repository contains lists of world countries in JSON, CSV and XML.

 #### Awesome Public Datasets [∞](https://github.com/caesar0301/awesome-public-datasets)

 > This list of public data sources are collected and tidyed from blogs, answers, and user reponses.
 Most of the data sets listed below are free, however, some are not.

+#### Open Library Covers API [∞](https://openlibrary.org/dev/docs/api/covers)

+> Our Covers API provides a programmatic method to access the book covers and author photos available in the Open Library Covers Repository.